haraldng/omnipaxos/README.md

 ...

 // send outgoing messages.
-This should be called periodically by user for out_msg in omni_paxos.get_outgoings_msgs() {
+This should be called periodically by the user for out_msg in omni_paxos.get_outgoings_msgs() {
     let receiver = out_msg.to;
     // send out_msg to receiver